followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/10 Visual Elements/15 Area Labels.md

-﻿An area label is a text that accompanies a [map area](/Documentation/Guide/Widgets/VectorMap/Visual_Elements/#Areas).
+An area label is a text that accompanies a [map area](/Documentation/Guide/Widgets/VectorMap/Visual_Elements/#Areas).
 Usually, an area label displays the name of a certain geographical object, such as a country, a continent, etc. A label disappears when its area is too small and the text does not fit it.
 To see the small area labels, zoom in the map.

 ![Area Labels](/Content/images/doc/17_2/ChartJS/VectorMap_Labels.png)